jlaitue/jlaitue.github.io/_pages/about.md

 ======

 * **Robotics**: Developing mechatronic systems for automating every day tasks, autonomous vehicles, swarm robotics, virtual reality surveillance systems.
+* **Health Data Science**: Analysis of medical data and research of state-of-the-art methods for detection and classification for cancer.
+Development of applications and diagnostic tools with commodity hardware to increase the access for disadvantaged people to safe and reliable health services driven by technology.
 * **Neuroscience**: Understanding how the brain works and particularly learn about the processes that allow you to read these words and continue breathing without having to think about it.
 * **Analysis of data networks**: Analysis of data in a broad range of domains, multiomics data in medicine, understanding the [rules of contagion](https://kucharski.io/books/).
 As an example I developed a project for analyzing F1 data using graph databases to understand the development of the sport throughout the years.
 * **Gastronomy**: How can we upgrade a culinary experience using artificial intelligence?
 What can we learn from data to improve the experience of being in a restaurant?
 I dream of owning my own restaurant in which the clients will enjoy the combination of delicious food and the marvels of AI.